Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

-The dynamical properties of a product state can be analyzed using various methods, including the BBGKY hierarchy \cite{Erdos2010Derivation-of-the-GP,ErdYau-01,GinVel-79,GinVel-79b,Hepp1974,Spohn1980} and the coherent state approach \cite{Benedikter2015,Boccato2018CompleteBEC,BocCenSch-15,ChenLeeLee2018,ChenLeeSchlein2011,Rodnianski2009}.
+The dynamical properties of a product state can be analyzed using various methods, including the BBGKY hierarchy \cite{Erdos2010Derivation-of-the-GP,ErdYau-01,GinVel-79,GinVel-79b,Hepp1974,Spohn1980}, semi-classical analysis \cite{Am_Ni_08,Am_Ni_09,Am_N_11,Gol_Mou_Paul_16,Go_Pa_19,Gol_Paul_22} and the coherent state approach \cite{Benedikter2015,Boccato2018CompleteBEC,BocCenSch-15,ChenLeeLee2018,ChenLeeSchlein2011,Rodnianski2009}.
 In this paper, neither of these two strategies will be followed.
-We will apply a third strategy consisting in counting the number of particles in the condensate state, which has been developed in \cite{KnoPic-10,MitrouskasPetratPickl2019,Pickl2011}.
+We will apply a third strategy inspired by Fock space methods consisting of counting the number of particles in the condensate state, which has been developed in \cite{KnoPic-10,MitrouskasPetratPickl2019,Pickl2011}.
 This approach will allow us to demonstrate the convergence of a product state $\varphi_0^{\otimes N}$ to a product state $\varphi_t^{\otimes N}$, where the evolution of $\varphi_t$ is governed by the Chern--Simons--Schr\"odinger (CSS) equation with initial data $\varphi_0$.
-This is in agreement with what has been shown by physicists in the early 1990s, i.e., that many-particle anyon systems can be described using the CSS \cite{IL1992PR,JP1990PRD,JP1990PRL}.
-In the following sections, we introduce the Hamiltonian describing the anyon gas, we define the dynamical CSS equation and we present the main result followed by discussions of its limitations and implications.
+This is in agreement with what has been shown by physicists in the early 1990s, i.e., that many-particle anyon systems can be described using the CSS equation \cite{IL1992PR,JP1990PRD,JP1990PRL}.
+In the following sections, we introduce the Hamiltonian describing the anyon gas, define the dynamical CSS equation and present the main result followed by discussions of its limitations and implications.